MalenaPS/llm-systems-reliability-lab/docs/failure_modes.md

 - prompts may attack the system
 - models may drift over time

-This repository explicitly models these conditions so that **LLM system reliability can be evaluated systematically**.
+This repository explicitly models these conditions so that **LLM system reliability can be evaluated systematically rather than relying solely on model accuracy metrics**.